Júlio Ximenes Sênior: Military career

 He attained the rank of brigadier-general during World War II.
 He had also served as a captain in São Paulo during the Revolution of 1930, which ultimately brought twice-Brazilian president, Getúlio Vargas, into power for the first time.
 Dr. Ximenes sustained injuries in these conflicts, and was decorated for bravery under fire.

 During his military life, he and his family were relocated all over Brazil, including to very remote military outposts of the Amazon, and Mato Grosso do Sul.
 He was later permanently transferred to Rio de Janeiro, then capital of Brazil, where his family were amongst the first inhabitants of a burgeoning Copacabana, the legendary Carioca beach.

-He served as requisitioner-general of the Brazilian Army, a position requiring tact, as well as honesty, as pharmaceutical companies were insistent that their stock be chosen over the other.
+He served as requisitioner-general of the Brazilian Army, a position requiring tact, as well as honesty, as pharmaceutical companies were insistent that their stock be chosen over the others.

 In fact, President Vargas once said of the General, "Ximenes is a rare Brazilian: a completely incorruptible man".